Image Credit: Alf Manciagli/Shutterstock.com

 More often than not, mining sites are formed around their natural foundations.
 In order to optimize each pit’s efficiency, the mining space tends to merge the land’s natural characteristics and man-made features.

-Although many metal deposits arise through surface mining, there is an economical desire to mine the large number of valuable resources and metals below ground.
-Today, with goals of performing more underground missions, some mining practices operate both underground and open-pit methods.
+Although many metal deposits arise through surface mining, there is an economical desire to mine a large number of valuable resources and metals below ground.
+Today, with the goals of performing more underground missions, some mining practices operate both underground and open-pit methods.